Mental health problems are as common among students as they are in the general population.

 Talk to someone

-It's a good idea to talk to someone you trust first, such as a friend, member of your family or a tutor.
+It may help to talk to someone you trust first, such as a friend, member of your family or a tutor.

 This is especially important if your studies are being affected.
-Many mild mental health problems can be resolved this way.

 University counselling services